 We have a particular duty in ensuring that Looked After Children are given the appropriate support and care to help support their progress and engagement with learning.
 When Looked after Children attend our school, we do our utmost to ensure they fulfil their potential.
-We work alongside the virtual school for Looked after Children, attend review meetings with social services and maintain a Personal Education Plan (PEP).
+We work alongside the Virtual School for Looked after Children, attend review meetings with social services and maintain a Personal Education Plan (PEP).

-We always discuss involvement of specialist SEN services with parents first.
+We always discuss and agree involvement of specialist SEND services with parents first.

-6. How do we know if SEN provision is effective?
+6. How do we know if SEND provision is effective?